Carnaby loves the planet, and so should you. Sustainability is at the forefront of Carnaby’s focus, and always will be.

 Head to Carnaby for some of the city’s best vegan hot spots including Club Mexicana, Shoryu Ramen, and Dishoom.
 Indulge in a Sri Lankan vegan curry from Kolamba, guilt-free, knowing you are doing your part to help the environment.
 Over 50 Carnaby restaurants, bars and cafés have been awarded the Blue Turtle mark for their sustainability values, inspiring the wider hospitality community to take action in protecting the ocean.

 When it comes to shopping, our retailers are offering sustainable options.
 Monki use sustainably sourced fabrics, as well as renewable energy to power their Carnaby Street store.
 The low environmental impact Ice-Blast jean, made with eco-friendly wash fabric is a big hit at Replay.
-Earthly Matters is one of our newest retailers providing eco-friendly refillable products.
-This zero-waste refill shop is the first of its kind in our neighbourhood.
 The adidas Originals concept store on Foubert's Place houses the label's newest and most exclusive collections.
 With sustainability creeping into the forefront of the brand ethos, they are aiming to create 15 million pairs of shoes with recycled plastic bottles in collaboration with Parley Ocean Plastics.

 As we move away from buying plastic water bottles, most of us have made the swift transition to use our own reusable bottles.
 We have installed a water fountain in Kingly Court for visitors to refill their bottles and help reduce plastic consumption.
 This installation has saved the use of over 100,000 plastic bottles so far since its launch in 2018.
 Customers are also encouraged to drop their used coffee cups into the recycling stations throughout the area.